PioniaPHP-project/pionia-docs/content/docs/documentation/extending/app_providers.md

 ## Who this is for

-You need a central place to wire DeskFlow — register JWT auth from a package, add billing middleware, or bind services in **`AppProvider`** without scattering boot logic across actions.
+You need a central place to wire Pionia Shop — register JWT auth from a package, add billing middleware, or bind services in **`AppProvider`** without scattering boot logic across actions.

 ## What you will learn